Rayan-Sarieddine/paws/aduino/README.md

-I. Objective of the experiment
+I. Objective of the experiment:
 The objective of this experiment is to build a pet tracker that locates the pet's location through gps coordinates and sends the Longitude and Latitude to the backend to be stored in the database table "trackers"

 II.
 Equipment used with role of each: